-Darren Johnson has accepted the role of Chairperson this year and compliments the boards collective knowledge of governance, with significant experience in project and contract management.
-Currently working with the Northern Territory Government in Land Tenure, Darren has many year of experience with remote communities and homelands service delivery including programs and funding.
+Darren Johnson has accepted the role of Chairperson this year and complements the board’s collective knowledge of governance, with significant experience in project and contract management.
+Currently working with the Northern Territory Government in Land Tenure, Darren has many years of experience with remote communities and homelands service delivery including programs and funding.

 Vice Chair Person

 Kay Gehan accepted the role of Vice Chairperson on the Board after a long history of commitment to CAAPS as a past Chairperson and Staff member.
 Kay currently works within the sector with an Aboriginal Health Service.